soleimanihamed/excel-data-analysis/MarksAndSpencer-Data-Analytics/README.md

 - **Monte Carlo Simulation** for profitability risk analysis
 - **Optimisation** of food distribution costs

+## Main Project
+The main Excel file containing the interactive dashboard, data analysis, Monte Carlo simulation, and optimisation model for Marks & Spencer sales performance analysis can be seen here: [M_and_S_Sales_Analysis.xlsx](M_and_S_Sales_Analysis.xlsx).

 ## Problem Statement

 The main objectives of this analysis are to: